giotto-ai/giotto-tda/README.rst

 Note: the above may fail on old versions of ``pip``.
 We recommend upgrading ``pip`` to a recent version.

-Pre-release, experimental builds containing recently added features and/or bug fixes can be installed by running   ::
+Pre-release, experimental builds containing recently added features, and/or bug fixes can be installed by running   ::

     pip install -U giotto-tda-nightly